 Childhood obesity is a health issue.
-Today, more and more children are being diagnosed with diabetes, hypertension and other co-morbid conditions associated with obesity and morbid obesity.
+Today, more and more children are being diagnosed with diabetes, hypertension and other serious obesity-related conditions.

 A child is defined as “affected by obesity” if their body mass index-for-age (or BMI-for-age) percentile is greater than 95 percent.
 A child is defined as “overweight” if their BMI-for-age percentile is greater than 85 percent and less than 95 percent.